kuleuven/iRODS-User-Training/03_ManGO_Portal_Handson_User-Training.md

 It will end up in your local Downloads directory.

-### Moving, copying and renaming data

-These actions are planned to be added in a later version.
-At the moment, you can work around this by (removing and) reuploading data objects with the correct name/destination.

 ### Deleting data

 To delete a collection, click on it to show that collection's page.